-LEADING OFF: Verlander on a roll, another Yankees injury
+LEADING OFF: Verlander, Astros on a roll, a new Yanks injury

 POWER ARM

-Justin Verlander will try to keep up his impressive strikeout roll when the Astros host Seattle.
+Justin Verlander will try to keep up his impressive strikeout roll — and the blazing run by Houston pitching — when the Astros host Seattle.

+Verlander starts a day after Houston newcomer Aaron Sanchez made an impressive debut, combining with three relievers for a no-hitter against the Mariners at Minute Maid Park.

 Verlander has fanned 36 in his last 19 innings, spanning three starts that all resulted in wins.
 He is four Ks short of reaching 200 for a fourth straight season.

 The 36-year-old ace is aiming for his big league-leading 15th victory.
-He leads the AL with a 2.73 ERA and has pitched 151 2/3 innings, the most in the majors.
+He tops the AL with a 2.73 ERA and has pitched 151 2/3 innings, the most in the majors.

-Verlander starts a day after Houston newcomer Aaron Sanchez made an impressive debut, pitching six hitless innings before being pulled at Minute Maid Park.

 AILING YANKEES

-A season of injuries continues for the Yankees, who placed Edwin Encarnación on the injured list with a broken right wrist after he was hit on the wrist with a pitch during the first game of Saturday’s doubleheader against Boston.
+A season of injuries continues for the Yankees, who placed Edwin Encarnación on the injured list with a broken right wrist after he was hit by a pitch during the first game of Saturday’s doubleheader sweep against Boston.

 There has been no indication yet of how long he’ll be out, or whether he’ll play again this season.
 Encarnación was acquired from Seattle on June 15 and the 36-year-old has batted .238 with nine homers and 27 RBIs over 36 games with the Yankees.